anionDev/ScriptCollection/ReadMe.md

 To Create an installable whl-package simply execute `python Setup.py bdist_wheel --dist-dir .`.

 When doing this multiple times you should also clean temporary files created by python before creating the whl-package.
-So to do this and install the local created package the steps are:
+To do this and install the local created package the steps are:

 ```bash
 pip3 uninstall -y ScriptCollection